Nutil/DuckieTV/ESOF-docs/Software Tests.md

      1. [Controllability] (#controllability)
      2. [Observability] (#observability)
      3. [Isolateability] (#isolateability)
+     4. [Separation of Concerns] (#separation-of-concerns)
      5. [Understandability] (#understandability)
      6. [Heterogeneity] (#heterogeneity)
 2. [Test Statistics] (#statistics)
+3. [Bug Report] (#bug-report)

+1) Degree of Testability of the software program
+- Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

+2) Test Statistics
+     Number of tests (# tests unitários; # tests de sistema, # tests de desempenho, ...)
+     % coverage (given by tools like EclEmma)
+     Code coverage: is it any good? (see http://avandeursen.com/2013/11/19/test-coverage-not-for-managers/)

 ## Introduction